haxdds/codeforces/README.md

 # codeforces
-my solutions to problems from codeforces
+I am a complete noob at competitive programming.
+This is my attempt to get better.